nwfi postdoctoral fellowship training program

 • Didactic seminar

-• Weekly case consultation with all psychologists
+• Weekly case consultation with clinical staff

 • Other seminars: journal club, ethics discussions, and special topics